The Complete Guide to Planning a Destination Wedding in Antigua

-If a picturesque wedding in the heart of the Caribbean is what you envision for your nuptials, Antigua is the spot to consider.
+If a picturesque soiree in the heart of the Caribbean is what you envision for your nuptials, an Antique wedding is worthy of consideration.
 One of two islands in the country of Antigua and Barbuda, this island is full of gorgeous beaches, stunning venues and swaying palm trees.
-We can't think of a better destination to host every beach-adoring couple's wedding day.
+It's no wonder it's known as one of the best Caribbean islands for a destination wedding.

 Here, we cover everything you need to know about planning an Antigua destination wedding.
 From fantastic wedding packages to the best spots for a beach wedding, this is your guide to the best Antigua wedding.
 You'll never want to leave this country after saying "I do" (and we don't blame you).